jimbrig/JimsObsidianVault/04 - RESOURCES/Sources/ReadWise/Articles/You Don't Need to Watch Videos or Lessons to Learn Something.md

 Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
 Source: feedly
 Link: https://dev.to/vinibgoulart/you-dont-need-to-watch-videos-or-lessons-to-learn-something-52j5
-Tags: ["#Type/Highlight/Article"]
+Tags:
+  - "#Type/Highlight/Article"
+Aliases:
-Aliases: ["You Don't Need to Watch Videos or Lessons to Learn Something", "You Don't Need to Watch Videos or Lessons to Learn Something"]
+  - You Don't Need to Watch Videos or Lessons to Learn Something
+  - You Don't Need to Watch Videos or Lessons to Learn Something
 ---
 # You Don't Need to Watch Videos or Lessons to Learn Something